f-payen/carbon-sequestration-in-vineyards/README.md

-# carbon-sequestration-in-vineyards
+# Carbon Sequestration in Vineyards
+by Florian Payen

 Exploring technical, economic and behavioural barriers to global soil carbon sequestration (PhD).

 This PhD is part of the NERC-funded project Soils-R-GGREAT (Soils Research to deliver Greenhouse Gas Removals and Abatement Technologies).